 Emphasize the contrast by adding smoky accessories, such as stainless containers, light gray dishtowels and rugs.

-A kitchen that features bland fixtures and finishes often just needs a little color or pattern thrown into the mix.
+A kitchen that features monochromatic fixtures and finishes often just needs a little interest thrown into the mix.
 A backsplash with visual movement is ideal in this scenario.
-Look to these assorted color schemes and choose one that not only adds to the space but can be paired easily with other accents.
+Whether adding a pop of color, a touch of texture, or a gradient of the original color scheme, choose one that not only adds to the space but can be paired easily with other accents.

 Warm up a White Space

 If your all-white kitchen feels boring, warm it up with the right backsplash.
 The neutral surroundings mean that almost any backsplash style and color will work—as long as it includes at least a little white for consistency.
 So, where do you start?
 Begin by looking at color favorites, such as the ones you used in adjoining rooms.
-You can also take style cues from your home's overall design, factoring in it's streamlined appeal, architectural curves, or craftsman charm.
+Or elevate the elegance by incorporating white mosaic tile with metal, mirror, or glass accents.
+Take style cues from your home's overall design, factoring in its streamlined appeal, architectural curves, and craftsman charm.